 Professor of Private Law

-Vice Dean (Teaching & Recruitment), Faculty of Law
+Vice Dean of the Faculty of Law

 Education